 How to Get Started

-Getting started as a Lead-Gen Specialist is easy.
+Getting started as a lead generation specialist is easy.
 Here’s what you need to begin:

 Now you see why lead-gen is an ideal Barefoot Writing opportunity.
 It’s as easy as picking up some simple skills to complement what you already know, and can actually create additional writing opportunities.
 In a short amount of time, you can literally be one of the top writers in your field, earning high fees, and be booked for months in advance.